FasterSpeeding/Privacy.py/README.md

-    state=privacy.schema.CardStates,  # Used to change the state of the card (cannot be reversed when set to `CLOSED`). memo=str,  # Used to change the name of the card. spend_limit=int,  # Used to change spend limit for the card (in pennies). spend_limit_duration=privacy.schema.card.SpendLimitDurations,  # Used to change how long the spend limit lasts.
+    state=privacy.schema.CardStates,  # Used to change the state of the card (cannot be reversed when set to `CLOSED`). memo=str,  # Used to change the name of the card. spend_limit=int,  # Used to change spend limit for the card (in pennies). spend_limit_duration=privacy.schema.card.SpendLimitDuration,  # Used to change how long the spend limit lasts.
 )
 # With this being mirrored by the following function on the Card object.
 card.update(*, **)  # Where the token used is from the card this is attached to.